Qualifying For Home Loans With Deficiency Judgments

 Deed In Lieu And Foreclosure Best Option To Avoid Foreclosure

-- In many cases, lender will not go to the trouble
+- In many cases, the lender will not go to the trouble

 - People who just suffered a foreclosure often don’t have the assets or income needed to satisfy a deficiency judgment